-D. When commenced.
+D.When commenced.
 All prosecutions for the commission of any offense made punishable by ordinance shall be commenced within the time provided by law.

 E. Arrest without a warrant; criminal complaint.
-In all municipal court cases, if the defendant is arrested without a warrant, a criminal complaint shall be prepared and a copy given to the defendant prior to transferring the defendant to the custody of the detention facility.
-If the defendant is not provided a copy of the criminal complaint upon transfer to a detention facility, without just cause or sufficient reason, the complaint may be dismissed without prejudice or the defendant may be released from custody.
-If the defendant is in custody and the court is open, the complaint shall be filed immediately with the municipal court.
-If the court is not open and the defendant remains in custody, the complaint shall be filed the next business day of the court.
-If the defendant is not in custody, the complaint shall be filed with the court as soon as practicable.
+In all municipal court cases, if the defendant is arrested without a warrant, a criminal complaint shall be prepared and given to the defendant prior to transferring the defendant to the custody of the detention facility.
+If the defendant is in custody, the complaint shall be filed with the municipal court at the time it is given to the defendant.
+If the court is not open at the time the copy of the complaint is given to the defendant, and the defendant remains in custody, the complaint shall be filed the next business day of the court.
+If the defendant is not in custody the next business day of the court, the complaint shall be filed with the court as soon as practicable.

 F. Name of defendant.
 In every complaint or citation, the name of the defendant, if known, shall be stated.
-A defendant whose name is not known may be described by any name or description by which the defendant can be identified with reasonable certainty.
+A defendant whose name is not known may be described by any name or description by which such defendant can be identified with reasonable certainty.

-[As amended, effective September 1, 1990; November 1, 1991; May 1, 1997; September 15, 1997; as amended by Supreme Court Order No. 08-8300-047, effective December 31, 2008; as amended by Supreme Court Order No. 16-8300-007, effective for all cases pending or filed on or after December 31, 2016; as amended by Supreme Court Order No. 20-8300-008, effective for all cases pending or filed on or after December 31, 2020]
+[As amended, effective September 1, 1990; November 1, 1991; May 1, 1997; September 15, 1997; as amended by Supreme Court Order No. 08-8300-047, effective December 31, 2008; as amended by Supreme Court Order No. 16-8300-007, effective for all cases pending or filed on or after December 31, 2016.]